-The HLLC’s pathway programs help build the academic knowledge and essential skills in a carefully constructed program designed to move students successfully through their years in an undergraduate degree program towards a chosen field (STEAM) or graduate studies (Price Humanities).
+The HLLC’s specialized pathway programs help build the academic knowledge and essential skills in a carefully constructed program designed to move students successfully through their years in an undergraduate degree program towards a chosen field or graduate studies.

 PSEG and RU-N have partnered together in creating a national model for STEAM education—and the first partnership of its kind at RU-N, focusing solely on developing a STEAM pathway for diverse talent.
 Supported through a grant from PSEG, the PSEG-STEAM Scholars Program curriculum is specifically designed for Newark and Greater Newark area residents attending RU-N, pursuing majors, minors or concentrations in STEAM fields.